pavankalyanjonnadula/Weather/README.md

 # Weather
-To fetch the current location weather and dynamically add new locations.
+To fetch the current location weather and dynamically add new locations.\n Persist storage of data.\n
-Persist storage of data
+Check the screen recording to know about the app.\n

-Check the screen recording to know about the app
+Dynamic timings of the selected location